 While pine needles don’t provide a lot of nutrients to the pile, they are good for adding the right texture.

 They take a while to break down and may make the compost pile a bit acidic.
 But when used in the right quantity along with other materials they make a good compost pile.

 It might seem like a bad idea to add weeds to your compost pile.
-But they are a good source of organic matter if you use them correctly.
+But they are a great source of organic ingredients if you use them correctly in your compost pile.

 You need to make sure the temperature in your compost pile reaches 135 degrees Fahrenheit so that it kills the weed seeds.